-means the Veterinary Authority or other Governmental Authority of a country having the responsibility and competence for ensuring or supervising the animal implementation of health and welfare measures whole in the territory.
-In relation to South Africa, the competent authority shall refer to the service national veterinary in the Department of Agriculture, Land Reform and Rural Development.
+means the Veterinary Authority or other Governmental Authority of a country having the responsibility and competence for ensuring or supervising the implementation of animal health and welfare measures in the whole territory.
+In relation to South Africa, the competent authority shall refer to the national veterinary service in the Department of Agriculture, Land Reform and Rural Development, hereafter interchangeably referred to as "national authority".